Categories

 One day, I finally worked someone a hundred miles or so away.
 He gave me a very low signal report, but HE COULD HEAR ME!
 I was ecstatic!
 Later, I worked a few locals too.
 I eventually figured out that I was not outputting any real wattage but I still couldn't figure out why.
 I was a true Novice, and I didn't understand electronics yet.

 Many moons later, a General Class ham began exchanging mail with me and helped me troubleshoot the HW-16.
-In the end, I discovered that the final screen choke had shorted to the chassis and opened.
+In the end, with his help, I discovered that the final screen choke had shorted to the chassis and opened.
 With no screen voltage, there was virtually no transmitter output.
 Finding that burnt choke was almost as exhilirating as my first contact!
 I ordered a replacement from Heathkit, and carefully soldered it into place after it arrived.
 NOW I had full output power!
 I was in heaven!
 I soon discovered that I needed to center feed my inverted vee, and then the pieces began to fall into place!
 I really started filling in the logbook with all sorts of contacts.
 I was finally on the air in earnest!

 It wasn't long before I was itching to get my Advanced Class License in order to make more frequencies available to me.
 No code test this time; just another written test.
 I passed this one soon enough but then the Extra Class started beckoning me.
 All of the good DX on CW was below .025, and very few were listening in the General band.
 Back to the books, and in November, 1975, voila!

 The next thing that began tugging at me was to get a shorter call sign.
-I was watching as all of the California contesters I knew were upgrading to the new 2 x 1 calls.
+I was watching as all of the California contesters that weren't 1x2's were upgrading to the new 2 x 1 calls.
 And there was a lot of chatter on the air about the advantages of those shorter call signs.
 Even though I'd only been licensed about five years now, I'd already become attached to WA6OYV.
 We hams really get emotionally attached to these things, you know?
 But I overcame that and decided to get one of those new fangled calls.
-By this time, the A*6 calls were gone and the FCC was into the K 2 x 1's in California.
+By this time, the A*6* calls were gone and the FCC was into the K 2 x 1's in California.
 However, I decided that an N 2 x 1 sounded really cool, and I set my sights on NC6 or ND6.
 Back then, there was no internet and no really good way to know what calls were being issued other than to listen on the air and watch QST (the mag was publishing the latest issued call signs).
 As you might imagine, these methods were not very timely but calls weren't exactly flying out the door either.
 Still, I panicked when I learned that NC6's were being issued!
 I hurriedly sent in my application for a call sign change and waited for the sequential issuance of my new call.

 On the day that it came, I was nearly breathless with excitement.
 The envelope was from the FCC and naturally, it was sealed.
 I knew that opening that envelope meant that I was giving up WA6OYV and getting a new call sign.
 Emotions ran wild.
 Crazy, huh?
 I finally opened it and,,,,gasp!
 NE6I was printed on the new license!
 THAT wasn't what I was looking for!
 In fact, there had been much discussion about the suffix ending in a "dah", such as ND6A or NC6M.
 But I now had a call sign full of dits!
 Could it be any worse?